- After a year of research, Chinese internet security company Qihoo 360 is leading series D financing into EV startup Neta.

 Still uncertain future

 Despite promising Neta S and new massive investment from Qihoo, things are not just pink for Hozon.
-Their sales depend heavily on their first model Neto 01 launched in 2018 which accounts for 75% of all their sold cars.
+Their sales depend heavily on their first model Neta 01 launched in 2018 which accounts for 75% of all their sold cars.
 New models.

 Models Neta V and new large ID.4 competitor Neta U are not catching up as carmakers would wish.
 Among EV startups, Neta is currently 4th in terms of sales for the first quarter 2021, behind Nio, Xpeng, and Li Auto, which profit from raising capital at US exchanges after their IPOs.